 Throughout history human beings have been fighting, maiming and killing each other.
 If you wish to think about an ethical response to violence then the Viking invasion of Britain over 1000 years ago is as relevant a period in history as any for consideration.
 For their story is one of pillage and slaughter, destruction and … Continue reading Violence: How to respond to it ethically?

 Some, perhaps many, Muslims hate the West.
 The dislike varies according to what question is asked, when it is asked and where.
 Generally speaking, what is detested is sexual freedom being exported around the rest of humankind.
 And there is anger about the West’s political support for Jewish occupation of Palestine.
 What is controversial is … Continue reading Terrorism – More logical than loving the enemy?

 It is now clear that in Syria the Assad regime has employed nerve gas against the civilian population and has committed other atrocities in its willingness to pursue a civil war.
 For example it is documented that government forces last year went into villages and conducted wholesale slaughter.
 In Syria the human misery is intense … Continue reading Syria – What ethical principles apply?

 In the wake of the butchering to death of a soldier in London, supporters of the English Defense League organised a demonstration outside a York Mosque.
 The group nailed a St George’s flag to the wooden fence in front of the building.
 Reports indicate that the death of Lee Rigby has unleashed a lot of … Continue reading EDL protest at York mosque

 When things go badly wrong in the world of commerce, we ask about the ethics of free-market capitalism.
-Dangerous cracks had been spotted in the walls of the Rana Plaza building — a factory complex in Bangladesh — but the staff had been ordered to continue working, making clothes for lucrative export to the West. … Continue reading Is free-market capitalism unethical?
+Dangerous cracks had been spotted in the walls of the Rana Plaza building.
+This is a factory complex in Bangladesh.
+However, managers have ordered staff to continue working making clothes for lucrative export to the West.
+Now … Continue reading Is free-market capitalism unethical?